mdinata/micropython/README.md

 D8 IO 10k Pull Down             GPIO15
 All Pins have PWM except D0

-#pin on/off
+pin on/off
 p=GPIO(12)  #initiate pin 12 with default PWM inactive p.on()      # GPIO on
 p.off()     # GPIO off

-#pin on/off in loop (e.g. blinking led)
-p.repeat(5)     # loop for 5 times at default delay time 0.5 second
+pin on/off in loop (e.g. blinking led) p.repeat(5)     # loop for 5 times at default delay time 0.5 second
 p.repeat(5,0.1) # loop for 5 times at custom delay time e.g. 0.1 second

-#use PWM
+use PWM
 p=GPIO(12,1)  # initiate pin 12 with PWM flag active with default frequency at 500 p.scale(50)   # change duty cycle in 1-100.
 0 = off, 1 = minimum, 100 = maximum

-ultrasonic.py
+###usensor.py
 Wrapper to simplify the operation of ultrasonic HC-SR04.

-Usage:
-Copy ultrasonic.py to your ESP8266 board using adafruit-ampy tool or via WebREPL Access your micropython in ES8266 board to try this script
+'''

-from ultrasonic import Ultrasonic us=Ultrasonic(5,4) # initiate ultrasonic sensor with trigger at Pin 5 and echo at Pin 4.
+from usensor import Ultrasonic us=Ultrasonic(5,4) # initiate ultrasonic sensor with trigger at Pin 5 and echo at Pin 4.
 Change it according your setup

-#get distance and return single measurement
-us.get_distance() # read the distance. cm is default unit of measure us.get_distance("mm")   # read output in milimeter us.get_distance("m")    # read output in meter
+get distance and return single measurement us.get_distance() # read the distance. cm is default unit of measure us.get_distance("mm")   # read output in milimeter us.get_distance("m")    # read output in meter

-#get distance from multiple measurement and return average value
-us.get_average() # read average distance from a 3 measurement (default) in cm us.get_average(5,"mm") #read average distance from custom individual value in custom unit of measure
+get distance from multiple measurement and return average value us.get_average() # read average distance from a 3 measurement (default) in cm us.get_average(5,"mm") #read average distance from custom individual value in custom unit of measure

-uLCD.py
+'''
+###uLCD.py
 Wrapper to simplify the operation of LCD1602 display with I2C Backpack.
-LCD1602 driver source is located at https://github.com/dhylands/python_lcd. clone this repository first then copy these files to your ESP8266 board using adafruit-ampy or webrepl: esp8266_i2c_lcd.py lcd_api.py
-Then copy uLCD.py to your ESP8266 board

-Connect your LCD1602
-SCL --> D1 (GPIO5)
-SDA --> D2 (GPIO4)
-VCC --> 5v
-GND --> G

-usage:
+'''
 from uLCD import LCD
 d=LCD() # initiate LCD

-#print out help
+print out help
 d.help()
 Cheat sheet
 -----------